The home of folk/rock retro/pop singer/songwriter Phil Matthews a.k.a the Village

 "Listened to your music on Reverbnation.com.
 Awesome music"

-Over the years Phil has played many different styles of music, from progressive rock with Applause to out-and-out rock and roll with Clip Ballinger and the 78s.
+Over the years I have played in many different bands playing many different styles of music, from progressive rock with Applause to out-and-out rock and roll with Clip Ballinger and the 78s.

-Some of the bands were intended as cover performers only, but even they found space for songs that he had written or co-written.
+Some of the bands were intended as cover performers only, but even they found space for songs that I had written or co-written.

-In 1984 Phil began a long-running recording project named Lost and Found, before the name was shortened to the initial letters LaF as was the style at the time.
-All of the LaF the songs were written either by Phil alone or in conjunction with other creative types.
+In 1984 I began a long-running recording project named Lost and Found, before the name was shortened to the initial letters LaF as was the style at the time.
+All of the LaF the songs were written either by me alone or in conjunction with other creative types.

 LaF eventually became a performing band, taking a mix of originals and covers around the local circuit while also preparing a seventh album for release.

-By this time Phil had built up a backlog of songs too many and too varied for the band.
-The obvious solution was to record these songs for a separate project which he called 'the Village', after the TV show The Prisoner.
+By this time I had built up a backlog of songs too many and too varied for the band.
+The obvious solution was to record these songs for a separate project which I called 'the Village', after the TV show The Prisoner.

-With all his LaF bandmates busy, Phil decided to not only write the songs on his own but also play all of the instruments.
+With all my LaF bandmates busy, I decided to not only write the songs on my own but also play all of the instruments.